4 day sea kayak expedition

 Day 4: A paddle back to our starting point around early afternoon on our final day.

-To book please get in touch with me on the Contact Me page.
+To book complete the Booking Form.
 A 25% deposit is required to secure booking.

 Equipment and kit list:

 This is a wild camping trip, and you will need to be self-sufficient for the duration of the four days.
 If you are missing something please get in touch in advance and we’ll try and help you out.
 We recommend all kit be packed into small dry-bags (about 5litres) for going into your kayak hatches.
 If you haven’t camped from a kayak before we would be delighted to help and advise.

 - Tent – this should be able to withstand unpredictable Scottish weather conditions

 - Sleeping bag – appropriate for the time of year.
 Your sleeping bag should have an indicated comfort temperature on it so you can check it’s suitable.
 Make sure you can pack it small enough to fit in your boat

 - Sleeping mat – well insulated and packable.